Protect your Android device

 - Disable the "make password visible" option.

 - Remove your fingerprints and face from your device if you have already entered them.
 Android devices differ, so this could be in a few locations on your device, but try following the instructions to remove a fingerprint or delete Face Unlock.
-In alternative, try looking where you would normally find your device lock settings.
+Alternatively, try looking where you would normally find your device lock settings.

 - Set your screen to lock a short time after you stop using it (try setting it to 1 minute or 5 minutes and see which works for you).
 The place to do this will be different on different devices, but look for "Screen timeout" under the "Display," "System" or "Security" settings.